Whether or not you have a nagging sweet tooth, you’ve probably heard a lot of talk about alternative sweeteners lately.

 The pros of using maple syrup

-Maple syrup, such as Coombs Organic Dark Maple Syrup Grade A or Shady Maple Farms Grade A Organic Pure Maple Syrup, also has a lower Glycemic Index than regular sugar, so it’s also a good option for those looking to enjoy a little something sweet without spiking blood sugar levels.
+Maple syrup, such as Coombs Organic Dark Maple Syrup Grade A or Thrive Market Organic Maple Syrup Grade A, also has a lower Glycemic Index than regular sugar, so it’s also a good option for those looking to enjoy a little something sweet without spiking blood sugar levels.
 It also has fewer calories than other sweeteners like honey.

 The best part though is that maple syrup has many nutrients, including manganese, riboflavin, and zinc (as well as small doses of potassium, calcium, magnesium, sodium, phosphorus, iron, and selenium).
 Each has their own benefits they impart to the body: